cheshire137/gen-svgo-pattern/README.md

   -tab string
     	Indentation to use in generated Go (default "\t") -w int
-    	Width of pattern in pixels (default 200)
+    	Width of pattern in pixels; leave 0 to use width from input SVG
 ```

 Here's an example using the Jigsaw pattern from [Hero Patterns](https://www.heropatterns.com):